 - 1/2 teaspoon sea salt, more or less to taste

 In a large mixing bowl, combine shredded butternut squash, eggs, minced sage, salt and pepper.
 Fold in flour and add more if needed in order to hold fritters together.

-Add oil to a large skillet over medium heat, and heat until the oil sizzles when a drop of water is added.
+Add olive oil to a large skillet over medium heat, and heat until the oil sizzles when a drop of water is added.
 Drop 1/4 cup of the mixture at a time, making sure to keep the fritters at least 1-inch apart.

 Cook about 2 minutes on each side, or until they are cooked through and golden brown.